controversial/wikipedia-map/README.md

 ![Traceback](screenshots/traceback.png)
 This is not necessarily the shortest path back; it is the path that you took to reach the node.

-## How it works

-#### API
-When you click to expand a node, a request is made to the Wikipedia API to download the full content of the Wikipedia article corresponding to that node.
-Wikipedia map uses this data to find the links in the first paragraph of the article.

-#### HTML Parsing
-`wikipedia_parse.js` uses the [`DOMParser` API](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) to parse wikipedia pages’ HTML (retrieved from calls to Wikipedia's API).
-The parser looks for the `<p>` tag corresponding to the first paragraph of the article, then extracts all of the `<a>` tag links within this paragraph.
-It then filters the links to include only those which link to other wikipedia articles.

-You can see this in action yourself in your browser’s console.
-If you have Wikipedia Map open, open your browser’s developer tools and type `await getSubPages('Cat')`.
-After a second, you should see an array with the names of other related articles.

-#### The graph
-The front-end uses [`vis.js`](https://visjs.org/) to display the graph.
-Every time a node is clicked, the app makes a `XMLHttpRequest` to the Node.js server.
-The resulting links are added as new nodes, colored according to their distance from the central node (as described above).

 ## Roadmap